 Studies have shown that women who have been diagnosed with PCOS have an enhanced response in the body to high levels of stress and distress.
 Women with PCOS symptoms can go for mind-body exercises, where the mind and body have to be in perfect sync.

-This includes exercises like pilates and Tai Chi.
-These exercises often require a high level of concentration and can not only help burn calories, but also reduce high stress levels.
+This includes exercises like pilates and Tai Chi, which are some of the best exercises for PCOS.
+These PCOS exercises often require a high level of concentration and can not only help burn calories, but also reduce high stress levels.
 Reducing stress levels can often lead to the reduction of PCOS symptoms.

 Strength training usually involves the use of weights (like dumbbells and kettlebells), strong resistance bands or your own body’s weight to build lean muscle mass.
+It is one of the most effective PCOS workouts.
 Strength training usually helps build healthy muscles and bones in men and women.

 Increasing your muscle mass has many benefits.
 It helps transform fat into lean muscle, for a start.
-It helps you burn more calories during your resting phase, meaning you maintain a healthy weight.
+It helps you burn more calories during your resting phase, meaning you maintain a healthy weight with these PCOS exercises.

-Maintaining a heathy weight for women with PCOS has many benefits.
+Maintaining a healthy weight for women with PCOS has many benefits.
 Women at a healthy weight during PCOS feel the effects of PCOS cures and treatments a lot more.
 Reducing weight, in many cases, can help reduce symptoms of PCOS as well.
+So try out some strength training PCOS exercises.

 You can create an intense, high-pressure cardio routine where you can exercise for around 1 or 2 minutes at a time.
-This routine is the easiest if you have not been used to doing exercise for a long time.
-Exercises include:
+This PCOS exercise routine is the easiest if you have not been used to doing exercise for a long time.
+These cardio PCOS exercises include:

 - Jumping jacks